apache/amoro/site/docs/en/engines/spark/spark-ddl.md

 AS SELECT ...
 ```

-> REPLACE TABLE ...
-AS SELECT 在当前版本没有原子性保证
+> In the current version, `REPLACE TABLE ...
+AS SELECT` does not provide atomicity guarantees.

 ## DROP TABLE